AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 AEM Forms as a Cloud Services provides a docker-based SDK environment for easier development of Document of Record and for using other microservices.
 It frees you from manually configuring platform specific binaries and adaptations.
 To setup the environment:

+1. Install and Configure Docker:

-1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
+    * (For Microsoft Windows) Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 It configures Docker Engine and docker-compose on your machine.

+    * (For Linux) Install [Docker Engine](https://docs.docker.com/engine/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/) on your machine.

     >[!NOTE]
     >
     > * Docker for Mac whitelists a few folders (and their subfolders)
     > for bind mounting.
-Expliciyly configure mounting a folder
+Explicitly configure mounting a folder
     > outside these well known defaults.
     > * Docker Desktop for Windows supports two backends, Hyper-V
     > (legacy) and WSL2 (modern).
 File sharing is automatically